Kuanhao-Chao/splam/docs/source/content/annotation_evaluation.rst

 .. code-block:: bash

-   splam score -G chr9_subset.fa -m splam_script.pt tmp_out/junction.bed
+   splam score -G chr9_subset.fa -m ../model/splam_script.pt -o tmp_out_annotation tmp_out_annotation/junction.bed

 In this step, a new :code:`BED` file is produced, featuring eight columns.
 Two extra columns, namely :code:`DONOR_SCORE` and :code:`ACCEPTOR_SCORE`, are appended to the file.
 It is worth noting that any unstranded introns are excluded from the output.
 (P.S.
 They might be from unstranded transcripts assembled by StringTie).